College of Engineering Unclassified Staff Award of Excellence

 - Leadership - Leadership of a unit, department or university organization that has made a distinct and positive impact.
 The employee has implemented significant, positive changes or improvements and/or led in a way that models and fosters an excellent team environment.

-This year’s recipient is Carole Lovin, research administrator, in the office of engineering research and graduate programs.
+This year’s recipient is Jonathan Zeller, research technologist, in the department of biological and agricultural engineering.

 Comments from a colleague: